trueos/trueos-docs/trueos-handbook/postinstall.rst

 |trueos| will present additional screens that assist in configuring
 the system.

-.. index:: boot
+.. index:: TrueOS boot
 .. _Booting Into TrueOS:

 Booting Into |trueos|
 =====================

-After installation, |trueos| will reboot and display a boot menu.
+After installation, |trueos| reboots and displays a boot menu.
 The menu displayed depends upon the boot loader selection chosen during the installation.

+.. index:: bsd boot loader
 .. _BSD Boot Loader:

 BSD Boot Loader
 ---------------

-A system with a default install or the "BSD" option for the boot loader, will load the boot menu, seen in :numref:`Figure %s <install1(2)>`.
+A system with a default or "BSD" install option for the boot loader loads the boot menu seen in :numref:`Figure %s <install1(2)>`.

 .. _install1(2):